ImtiazScript/land-vista/README.md

-# Real Estate Map Application
+# Land Vista

-Welcome to the Real Estate Map Application!
+Welcome to the Land Vista!
 This application allows users to browse lands and view details on an interactive map.

 ## Features